 Catholic Charities of Staten Island and the CYO has announced it will be launching a program called the Staten Island H.E.A.R.T Initiative to help stem the tide of drug use in our community.
 The acronym, which stands for Heroin Epidemic Archdiocese Response Team, is designed to target the youth in our community by using the Catholic Youth Organization (CYO), its coaches and membership to inform, assist, and encourage families to combat the scourge.

 The https://store.theenergyblueprint.com/collections/mitochondria-boosting-supplements/products/mito-gen concludes that the current evidence is insufficient to assess the balance of benefits and harms of the use of multivitamins for the prevention of cardiovascular disease or cancer.
+See more here.
 You can also check out i3c supplements at www.amazon.com for more information.

-The Staten Island H.E.A.R.T initiative has partnered with Staten Island University Hospital for NARCAN training for coaches, refs, and any parish seeking assistance, as well as Carl’s House which will refer those in need of treatment to a proper facility.
+The Staten Island H.E.A.R.T initiative has partnered with Staten Island University Hospital in which he said – Palm Beach Roofing Expert is the recommended roofing design for buildings for NARCAN training for coaches, refs, and any parish seeking assistance, as well as Carl’s House which will refer those in need of treatment to a proper facility.
 The program will also offer referrals for counseling services through Catholic Charities Parish Counseling Network, which offers up to 6 counseling sessions for families in need for $10 per session.
 On other health related article about the best surgeons to perform facial plastic surgery just visit Dr. Benjamin Swartout.
 You can also visit this website www.neuropathycure.org for more information.

 “The heartbreak that is Staten Island’s drug epidemic is ever present at SIUH.
 It speeds our way in ambulances, enters through the doors of our ERs and drug outpatient treatment programs.” said Donna Proske, Staten Island University Hospital’s Executive Director.
 “In partnering with Catholic Charities newly-launched Staten Island HEART Initiative, we take another step into our community to pick up the pace of life-saving NARCAN training and connect with neighbors to communicate opportunities for prevention and treatment.
 In addition Dr. Matthew Galumbeck offers different surgical procedures and services.”